Who is still in the race to be the UK’s next prime minister?

 What does she say on tax?
 She has pledged to “start cutting taxes from day one”, reversing April’s rise in national insurance and promising to keep “corporation tax competitive”.

 Where does she stand on the Rwanda asylum policy?
-Ms Truss backs the Rwanda policy and said she has worked closely with the Home Secretary on it.
+She backs the policy and said she has worked closely with the Home Secretary on it.

+What does she say on defence spending?
+The Foreign Secretary has pledged to increase defence spending to 3% of GDP by 2030 and strengthen the intelligence services.

+What does she say on housing policy?
+She would scrap what she calls “Stalinist” housing targets in favour of tax cuts and deregulation.

 Constituency: South West Norfolk.